 Texas Christian University was founded in 1873 by two brothers, Addison and Randolph Clark, both ministers of the Christian Church (Disciples of Christ).
 In 1914 a generous gift from Mr. and Mrs. L. C. Brite, a West Texas rancher, funded Brite College of the Bible under a separate charter.
 When the charter was renewed in 1963, the name of the college was changed to Brite Divinity School.
 Since 1914, Brite has been a separate corporation with its own board, assets, and employees.
 It is affiliated with Texas Christian University.

 Today Brite Divinity School is one of the premier teaching and research institutions in the Southwest.
-In 1998 Brite began offering a Ph.D. degree in two areas: Pastoral Theology and Pastoral Care and Biblical Interpretation.
+In 1998 Brite began offering a Ph.D. degree in Biblical Interpretation.
 In addition, Brite offers several masters degrees: Master of Theological Studies, Master of Arts in Theology and Ministry, Master of Divinity, and Master of Theology.

 Accredited by the Association of Theological Schools and the Southern Association of Colleges and Schools, Brite Divinity School is one of four seminaries related to the Christian Church (Disciples of Christ) and the denomination’s only seminary related to a university.
 The Divinity School is also approved by the United Methodist Church to teach United Methodist students preparing for ordained ministry.
 In addition, nine denominations and one Jewish faculty member are represented on the faculty and staff.